Neurophysiology Lab Outline

 Follow protocol 1 to locate the approximate position of the tissue section in the whole mouse brain using an online atlas.
 Follow protocol 2 and protocol 3 to complete the measurements required for the class dataset.

 When the stroke was induced in this mouse, via the occluded blood vessel (recall, the middle cerebral artery occlusion, abbreviated to MCAo), the blood flow was cut off to one side of the brain for 30 minutes.
-The hypothesis (and prediction) we are working today with is:
+The hypothesis (and prediction) we are working with today is:

 IF MCAo results in neurodegeneration/tissue damage to the brain (in the form of necrotic infarcts (big, dead deteriorated regions of tissue) and lesions around the neuron cell bodies (hollow spaces around cell bodies that are viewable because the tissue has been stained with H&E), THEN the side of the mouse brain that experienced the loss of blood flow will exhibit more neurodegeneration/tissue damage relative to the other hemisphere.